KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Method

 In comparison, the proposed overcomplete network has an upsampling layer with a coefficient 2 in the conv blocks replacing the max-pooling layer.
 As the upsampling layer actually works opposite to that of max-pooling layer, the receptive field of conv bock 2 on the input image now would be $ \frac{1}{2} \times k \times \frac{1}{2} \times k$.
 Similarly, the receptive field of conv block 3 now would be $ \frac{1}{4} \times k \times \frac{1}{4} \times k$.
 This increase in receptive field can be generalized for $i^{th}$ layer in the overcomplete network as follows:

 Note that the above calculations are based on a couple of assumptions.
 We assume that the pooling coefficient and stride are both set as 2 in both overcomplete and undercomplete network.
 Also, we consider that the receptive field change caused by the conv layer in both undercomplete and overcomplete networks would be the same and do not consider in our calculations.
 This can be justified as we have maintained the conv kernel size to $3 \times 3$ with stride 1 and padding 1 throughout our network and this setting does not actually affect the receptive as much as max-pooling or upsampling layer does.
-The above explanations are illustrated in Fig \ref{expl}.

-In Fig \ref{ftvis}, we visualize the feature maps of both U-Net and Kite-Net.
-The first row corresponds to the features extracted from the first layer of encoder, second row corresponds to the second layer and third row corresponds to the third layer.
-From this, it can be observed that Kite-Net extracts more finer details over smaller regions when compared to U-Net.
-Although Kite-Net learns low-level features better than U-Net, it does not learn any high-level features.
-Due to this, Kite-Net is unable to segment out any large masks present in the input image.
-To overcome this, we propose KiU-Net, which efficiently combines both Kite-Net and U-Net while achieving the best of both networks.
+Similar properties holds true for 3D convolution too.
+Previous methods like Full-Net try to maintain the resolution of the image similar at each stage.
+However, upsampling at the encoder constraints the receptive field more as it can be seen from the above calculations.